A rainbow rice sensory bin for all ages! Fine motor skill practice and sensory play with a homemade rainbow puzzle kids will love.

 Rainbow Rice Sensory Bin for Year Round Play and Learning

 Did you know you can buy rainbow rice?
 See where below.
 Or simply make your own.
 Either way, the kids will love it!
 Plus, check out how to incorporate fine motor skill practice into your sensory play.
+We love to make materials such as dyed rice, colored beans, and colored pasta as sensory bin bases.

 What you Need for this Rainbow Rice Sensory bin: